-The School of EducationQueens Campus, Staten Island Campus, Long Island Graduate Center
+The School of EducationQueens Campus, Staten Island Campus, Long Island Graduate Center, Online

 The programs with a specialization in Teaching Literacy B-6, Teaching Literacy 5-12 and Teaching Literacy B-12 give the initially certified teacher the skills to teach reading, writing, and related language arts to students from early childhood to high school levels.
 Both prospective and practicing teachers acquire the skills to become reading specialists, capable of diagnosing and assisting children and adults in overcoming their literacy-related problems.
 All coursework reflects New York State Regulations and the 2010 International Reading Association Standards.

 Please note that the full degree cannot be taken at the Long Island Graduate Center and at least one course must be taken at our Queens campus.

 There are three pathways to certification: Birth through Grade 6 (33 credits); Grades 5 through 12 (33 credits); and Birth through Grade 12 (42 Credits).
 Students can apply through The School of Education for certification endorsement upon passing the comprehensive exams and the CST Specialty Test in Literacy.

 Please view the School of Education Graduate Admission Application Requirements.

 Literacy Methodology Core: (21 CREDITS)